lcpp-org/hpic2doc/docs/source/input_deck.rst

 To some extent, solution fidelity can be maintained in coarse meshes by compensating with a higher polynomial order.

+``piecewise_constant_initial_condition``
+: If true, the initial condition is evaluated at element centroids, and the fluid is set to this constant value throughout the element.
+Otherwise, the initial condition is evaluated at the FEM degrees of freedom, which is smoother for high-order finite elements.
+Piecewise-constant initial conditions are useful for shock tube problems.

 ``riemann_solver``
 : Numerical fluxes at element interfaces are computed by approximately solving a Riemann problem.